 This datapoint measures the percent of long-term stay patients that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This indicates the percentage of residents who required more assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate decline of a resident's medical condition.
+This tells you the percentage of residents who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This is the percentage of residents that retained mobility levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percentage of residents that were able to retain mobility over time.
+Optimizing mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations

 In Salem Place Nursing and Rehabilitation Center, 10.57 Percentage of Residents Rehospitalized

 This metric tracks the number of times residents are rehospitalized per thousand days of short-term care.